Our team

 Trustee

-After a career in IT in Project and General Management roles, I jumped ship 15 years ago to make woodwind instruments for folk and baroque music players.
-I play Renaissance, Playford and 18th C English folk music as well as performing with the music group Piva and other musicians.
-Always up for a dance.
+After a career in IT in Project and General Management roles, Tony jumped ship 15 years ago to make woodwind instruments for folk and baroque music players.
+He plays Renaissance, Playford and 18th century English folk music as well as performing with the music group Piva and other musicians.
+Tony is always up for a dance!

 .